vladislick/plotter-avr/README.md

 # Welcome to plotter-avr
 Firmware for Atmega8a microcontroller.
-It uses my libraries AServo, ASerial and AStepEngine for working with it (servos, stepmotors and serial port).
+It uses my libraries AServo, ASerial and AStepEngine for work with it (servos, stepmotors and serial port).
 To compile it I use PlatformIO framework

 ## Some photos